Last updated: 6 January 2026 · Reviewed by William Hartley

 Do I need a notarised translation

-For UK Visas and Immigration (UKVI) purposes and the vast majority of UK requirements, a simple certified translation is sufficient.
+For the vast majority of UK requirements, a simple certified translation is sufficient.
 Notarisation adds an extra layer of legal formality, often required when a document needs to be used in court or for certain legal transactions.
 For example, notarisation might be required for property transfers, inheritance matters, or certain types of court filings.
 Have questions?
 Contact us via website chat or email [email protected] for personalised advice.

-Can I translate and certify my own docuements
+Can I translate and certify my own documents

 No, you cannot certify your own translation.
 While being bilingual is valuable, certification requires impartiality and a level of professional expertise that goes beyond simple language proficiency.
 Certified translators are trained to accurately convey the meaning of the original document without bias or personal interpretation.
 This impartiality is crucial for legal and official purposes.
 Many organisations specifically require translations from members of recognised professional bodies for this reason.
 Using a certified translator ensures your documents are accepted by the relevant authorities.